E2E Learning Massive MIMO for Multimodal Semantic Non-Orthogonal Transmission and Fusion: Proposed Scheme

 \section{Proposed Scheme}

-In this section, we first present the processing procedure of the proposed E2E joint CSI acquisition, beamforming, and semantic transmission and fusion scheme, i.e., CSC-SA-Net, in an uplink time division duplex (TDD) multi-user hybrid analog-digital massive MIMO-OFDM system, as shown in Fig. \ref{fig:E2E}.
+In this section, we first present the processing procedure of the proposed E2E joint CSI acquisition, beamforming, and semantic transmission and fusion scheme, i.e., CSC-SA-Net, in an uplink time division duplex (TDD) multi-user hybrid analog-digital massive MIMO-OFDM system, as shown in Fig. \ref{fig:E2E}{\footnote{{Semantic in this paper refers to {learned, task-oriented latent features} rather than human-interpretable symbols or raw pixels/bits.
+Concretely, we use (i) \emph{source semantics}: high-level representations extracted from RGB–thermal inputs that encode class cues, boundaries, and contextual relations for the downstream task; and (ii) \emph{channel semantics}: compact features distilled from CSI-RS and feedback that summarize propagation/array conditions for adaptive analog precoding/combining and implicit symbol mapping.
+These latents are {jointly} optimized E2E for the downstream objective, and are transmitted over the air; we do {not} transmit raw CSI matrices or pixel/bit streams.}}}.
 In the following, we elaborate on how to model the physical layer design and semantic transmission problem as an E2E neural network.